-A prospective student can enroll in this type of degree program anytime following the successful completion of a Master’s degree program.
-Generally, it requires four years of post-Bachelor studies in order to complete a doctoral program.
-The coursework that comes with earning a doctorate is extensive, and requires astute dedication to such course components as executing research projects, understanding expert-level material, and ultimately, producing a formal thesis in your specific field of expertise.
+A prospective student can enroll in a doctoral program anytime following the successful completion of a master’s degree program.
+The coursework that comes with earning a doctoral degree is extensive and requires astute dedication from students.
+Most to all students are required to execute research projects, understand expert-level material and ultimately, produce a formal thesis in their specific field of expertise.

-Distance learning programs for earning a PhD are offered by a variety of online schools and universities.
-This article has been created to help those looking to earn their PhD by providing in-depth information on preparing for their academic journey, and offering further insight into the importance of choosing an esteemed and accredited institution.
+This article intends to help those who want to earn a PhD, by which Online Campus Colleges provides in-depth information about preparing for an academic journey, and the importance of choosing an esteemed and accredited doctorate degree.

-It is no secret that people prefer to seek help or advice from a person who is an expert at what they do.
+It is no secret that people like to seek help or advice from a professional and expert individual.
 For this reason, a PhD can help you become a highly valued asset in your profession of choice.
-In addition, those who have a Doctorate’s degree have been known to have the lowest rate of unemployment among professionals.
-They also tend to maintain the highest job security, as seen with tenured university professors, etc.
+Additionally, those who have an accredited doctorate degree have one of the lowest unemployment rates among professionals.
+They also tend to maintain the highest job security, as seen with tenured university professors.